HexeCalibre/NCBacoor/FRD.md

 ## 2. User Stories:

+### 2. MSMEs Interaction:

-### 2.1 As an MSME representative, I want to easily access information on DTI services.
+- As MSME representatives, we want to easily access information on DTI services.
   - The system should provide a clear and user-friendly interface.
   - The DTI services section should have a clickable button leading to relevant information.

-### 2.2 As a client, I want a seamless experience navigating through the kiosk.
+- As MSMEs, we want a seamless experience navigating through the kiosk.
   - The navigation buttons should be intuitive and labeled appropriately.
-- The user should be able to return to the main menu from any section.
+  - Users should be able to return to the main menu from any section.
+  - [Future Enhancement] As MSMEs, we want breadcrumbs functionality to track our navigation path.

-### 2.3 As a user, I want to access the citizen charter conveniently.
+- As MSMEs, we want to access the citizen charter conveniently.
   - The Citizen Charter button should open a modal with a zoomable HTML object.
-- The user should be able to zoom in and out for better readability.
+  - Users should be able to zoom in and out for better readability.

 ## 3. System Requirements: